 Yes, you can get married anywhere at any time.
 If you want to get married at a park, you should check with your local council, as to what they require you to do or what fees they may charge.

+Same Sex Marriages from another Country.
 From 9 December 2017, same sex marriages solemised in a foreign country, considered valid in a foreign country are recognised in Australia.

+My Official Documents are not in English.
 Your documents need to be translated.
 They must be translated by an official NAATI translator.
-I can help.

 How do I change my name after we're married?

 To change your name, you'll need a Official "Standard Marriage Certificate" You can apply online to Births, Deaths and Marriages for a copy.
 You will need this to change your passport, Drivers License, Bank Accounts.

-Apply for Marriage Certificate
+I have been married before.
 You will need a copy of either a Divorce Certificate or a Death Certificate or Decree of nullity.
-If you do not have the paperwork granting your divorce, click here
+If you do not have the paperwork granting your divorce, go here.

-Yes.
+Can I marry in Australia if I am not a resident or citizen?
 You do not have to be a Citizen or a resident to marry in Australia.

+Do you have music for our ceremony?
 Yes, let me know what you would like and I can play this for you, or I will work with your nominated person to organise the music for your ceremony.

-Yes.
+Do you have props for ceremonies?
 I have an Arch, signing table, chairs, PA, Styled Lecturn and items for naming ceremonies and rituals.
 Which can be used in your ceremony.

+Are you covered by Insurance?
 Yes, I have current Professional Indemnity and Public and Products Liability Insurance.